Manufacturing engineering: Machine tools and metal fabrication

 Machine tools employ some sort of tool that does the cutting or shaping.
 All machine tools have some means of constraining the workpiece and providing a guided movement of the parts of the machine.
 Metal fabrication is the building of metal structures by cutting, bending, and assembling processes.

-Computer Integrated Manufacturing
+Computer-integrated manufacturing

 Computer-integrated manufacturing (CIM) is the manufacturing approach of using computers to control the entire production process.
-Computer-integrated manufacturing is used in automotive, aviation, space, and ship building industries.
+Computer-integrated manufacturing is used in the automotive, aviation, space, and shipbuilding industries.